 Annual Planning – Tips to Jump-Start Your Year

-This year give yourself the gift of time to devote to annual planning so you can implement basic practices to ensure that:
+Make a commitment every year (a few months prior to the start of your new year) to give yourself the gift of time to devote to annual planning so you can implement basic practices to ensure that:

 1) Your organization addresses its most compelling priorities

-3) Helps keep everyone in your agency on the same page.
+3) You keep everyone in your agency pulling in the same direction.

-While this is an ideal activity for early November (so you can get draft calendars out to your board and staff for review and edits), if you didn’t already do this, text yourself or send yourself an email to schedule some planning time for yourself as early in January as possible.
+Do yourself (and your staff and Board) a favor and decide that “you can’t be too busy to plan your work for the year.”
+Think of annual planning as self-care…for your staff, your board, and your organization.
+While this is an ideal activity for early November (so you can get draft calendars out to your board and staff for review and edits), if your agency hasn’t had time for this yet, text yourself or send yourself an email to schedule some planning time for yourself as early in January as possible…and set a date for a staff planning day or half-day so that everyone can contribute to the plan and calendar.

 You’re the director, right?
-Give yourself permission to take a day…or splurge and go for 2 full days…to plan your work.
+Give yourself permission to take a day…or splurge and go for 2 full days…to plan your work and engage your staff and board.
 You can take either a strategic approach or a simple annual calendar approach.
 Or, morph the two.

 A Strategic Approach to Planning

-Another great questions is: “Who Else in My Organization Can Do This?”
+Another useful questions is: “Who Else in My Organization Can Do This?”
 Think about both staff and volunteer roles.
-Even if you think your staff are too busy, consider that they may enjoy taking on a new challenge or the opportunity to learn a new skill.
+Even if you think your staff are too busy, consider that they may enjoy taking on a new challenge or the opportunity to learn new skills.
 Volunteers are sometimes unsure about how best to help you and welcome being asked for specific types of assistance.

-You may also want to reflect on what you found the most frustrating or challenging in 2017.
-What can you change to make these tasks and issues work better in 2018?
-Once you’ve established your priorities, consider how you will integrate these three priorities into your board agendas and staff meeting agendas for the year.
-Sometimes it’s enough to create folders and draft agendas for your upcoming board and committee meetings, and then list the issue on an in process version of your agenda so you remember it as the meeting approaches.
+You may also want to reflect on what you found the most frustrating or challenging in the past year.
+What can you change to make these tasks and issues work better in the coming year?
+Once you’ve established your priorities, consider how you will integrate these three priorities into your board and committee agendas and staff meeting agendas for the year.
+Sometimes it’s enough to create folders and draft agendas for your upcoming board and committee meetings, and then list the issue on a working draft of your agenda so you remember it as the meeting approaches.

 An Annual Calendar Approach to Planning

-An annual calendar approach is simply planning the annual calendar for your organization to ensure that important meeting dates are set and processes and procedures are noted.
+An annual calendar approach is simply planning the annual calendar for your organization to ensure that important meeting/training/event dates are set and processes and procedures are noted.
 While you know the most common dates that need to hit your calendar, do yourself a favor and plan your family, vacation, and holiday time first.
+And make sure you ask your staff to turn in time off requests at the beginning of the year as well.
 If you don’t block off this time, who will do it for you?
 If your answer is “no one,” then make sure you do it.
 Instead of feeling selfish, treat this as self-renewal and self-care time.
 As a nonprofit leader, you need to consider all the human resources in your organization, including yourself!
-Consider taking an extra day or two around New Year’s so you have some self-reflection time and don’t immediately rush into 2018.
+Consider taking an extra day or two around New Year’s so you have some self-reflection time and don’t immediately rush into the new year.
 This is one of the most important things you can do yourself…and it’s really hard for many nonprofit leaders.
-Make sure it’s on your task list for the annual calendar so you do it every year.
+Make sure it’s on your annual calendar each year so you actually do it.

 Your Annual Calendar List

 To respect everyone’s time, make sure your board and committee meetings are scheduled a year in advance so volunteers and staff can plan around these dates when other issues arise.
 Worried that you won’t have enough to talk about?
 Remember, it’s easier to cancel a scheduled meeting if you don’t have important decisions to make than it is to schedule an unplanned meeting.
 Even if your staff meetings are always the first Monday of the month, list them out on your calendar so you don’t accidentally schedule a funder site visit or other meeting on top of those dates.
 Make sure you flag probationary period evaluations and annual staff evaluations you’re responsible for so you can send a job description (for the staff member to review and update) and a copy of the evaluation tool to staff members (for their comments and notes) two weeks in advance.
-While you’re at it, schedule your own evaluation with your Board and plan for any outside community partner or other input.
+While you’re at it, schedule your own evaluation with your Board.

 Schedule major agency events